nsprljan/ImageCodingResearchTools/YUV/README.md

 Scripts for manipulating YCbCr (also known as 'YUV') sequences.

-For comparing YUV sequences the Quality Assessment toolboxes is required.
+For comparing YUV sequences the Quality Assessment toolbox is required.
 For sequence rescaling and when rescaling chromas (e.g. conversion from 4:4:4 to 4:2:) Matlab Image Processing Toolbox function imresize is used.

 - - -